anthonydobbs/alx-low_level_programming/0x0A-argc_argv/README.md

-My argv and argc command line arguments
+prints the number of arguments passed